PART 2

 Many systems may already have some of the basics required, like a database of locations with addresses.
 You may have the square area but not broken out by usage.
 What will it take to get the essential data that you need?
 Look for gaps and then look for ways to fill them.

-Getting More Data
+2. Getting More Data for your ESG Data Model

 Once you know what you currently have, you can work to acquire data to fill in the gaps.